 - Voice Dialing provides an easy method to reach anyone on the system.
 Simply tell the system who you wish to call and it automatically connects you.
 No need to remember extensions or look them up in a printed directory.

-Voicemail is provided for each phone and automatically integrates into Outlook or Outlook Web App.
+Voicemail is provided for each user and automatically integrates into Outlook or Outlook Web App.
 Each voice mailbox can be set up with custom greetings and the greetings can be changed based on a schedule.

 UC also provides access to digital FAX services.
 Digital FAX allows UC users to send and receive FAXs through email or a web portal.